sentinel-official/docs/docs/node-monitoring/prometheus.md

 sudo ufw allow 9090/tcp
 ```

-Then you can know type this address on your browser
+You can now enter this address in your browser to check if Prometheus displays them.

 ```bash
 https://prometheus_ip:9090/graph